reganmacnamara/BusinessManagementAPI/README.md

 4. **Push to your fork:** `git push origin feature/your-feature-name`
 5. **Open a Pull Request** against the `main` branch

-Please keep PRs focused on a single concern, follow the existing code conventions, and include a clear description of what your change does and why.
+Please keep PRs focused on a single concern, follow the existing code conventions (Request / Validator / Handler / Response per use case), and include a clear description of what your change does and why.

 ---